In Brief…

-Since the rise of COVID-19 in 2020, the need for interoperability has risen in schools like never before.
-To be prepared, edtech companies need to adapt and adopt multiple connections and features to equip their products.
+Since 2020, the need for interoperability has dramatically risen in learning institutions.
+This change in demand has left edtech companies to adapt and begin hosting multiple connections and features to equip their products.

 This is where LMS integrations come into play.